Contact our Discrimination Advice Officers

 It is important that you read the Guidance Notes (pdf) before completing the Application for Assistance Form.
 We have also produced a list of Frequently Asked Questions (pdf 423kb) for your convenience.

 Remember there are strict time limits for taking a discrimination case.
-Complaints relating to services must be made to the County Court within 6 months less one day from the date of the discriminatory act.
+Complaints relating to services must be made to the County Court within 6 months from the date of the discriminatory act.

 If your time limit has expired the court has discretion to extend the time for you to issue proceedings.
 This is used sparingly and it is unwise to assume that an extension will be granted.